ddsuc3m/uponor-floorheating/README.md

 I guess the protocol would be the same (or quite similar) even for wireless thermostats (probably with less updates to save battery), but I could only test this with wired ones.

-Concretely, using the smatrix base unit (X.145) and T-146 thermostats.
+It has been tested using the smatrix base unit (X.145) and T-146 thermostats.

 According to the document entitled “Uponor Smatrix Base PRO Controller X-147 Modbus RTU interface” (that can be easily found on the internet), PRO models (as X-147) can be connected to a BMS (as Openhab using modbus binding) and controlled according to the information on the document (very easy, and the way to go if you are lucky and have a PRO model).